leodube/DigitalGarden/github/repo-standards.md

 - `dependabot` updates go to `dependencies` branch

 ## Automations
-- Runs `dependabot` if it uses npm packages
+- Runs `dependabot` if it uses npm or pip packages
 - Runs `codeql`